novakov-alexey/novakov-alexey.github.io/content/decision-tree/index.md

 1. Using in-memory tree data structure to classify unseen data samples.

-Below is a decision tree in three different scales we will be build further.
+Below is a decision tree in different scales we will build further.

-Fit to screen view:
+See a link to GitHub repo, which contains code store a decision tree as JSON file, so that you can visualize stoted JSON objects using any online JSON tree visualizer tool.

+Fit-to-sreen view of further implemented decision tree:
 {{ resize_image(path="decision-tree/images/tree-full.png", width=700, height=600, op="fit_width") }}

-Cropped view of one the region in the middle of the tree:
-{{ resize_image(path="decision-tree/images/tree-shape.png", width=700, height=600, op="fit_width") }}

 Zoomed view to read some tree questions:
 {{ resize_image(path="decision-tree/images/tree-readable.png", width=700, height=600, op="fit_width") }}